alexdeploy/openai-app_image-generator/README.md

 # Open AI Image Generator

 This repository is a simple app built with the <a href="https://platform.openai.com/docs/api-reference">OpenAI API</a> to generate images using artificial intelligence.
-It has a frontend developed with Vue (client file) and a backend with Express (server file).
+It has a frontend developed with <a href="https://vuejs.org/">Vue</a> (client file) and a backend with <a href="https://expressjs.com/es/">Express</a> (server file).

-## Funcionamiento
+## Functionallity

-La App está compuesta de una sola página en la ruta inicial `"/"`.

-A través de un input (desktop) o textarea (mobile) recoge una cadena de caracteres introducida por el usuario.
-En el caso de que la cadena esté vacía, la aplicación avisará al usuario y no habrá acciones previas.

 The app just has a single page on the initial route "/".